amarula/chatgpt-code-review-gerrit-plugin/README.md

   **NOTE**: The usage of `--debug` option is disabled by default.
 To enable it, `enableMessageDebugging` setting must be set to true.

-### Directives

-Directives are mandatory instructions written in plain English that ChatGPT must adhere to during its reviews.
-They can be specified using the following command.

-#### Basic Syntax

-`/directive <DIRECTIVE_CONTENT>`: This command, when included in a comment with a subsequent directive description "<DIRECTIVE_CONTENT>", specifies a directive that ChatGPT must adhere to.

 ### Dynamic Configuration

 You can now dynamically alter the plugin configuration via messages sent to the ChatGPT user, primarily for testing and